Rick & Renner: Conviction

 Renner Reis was found guilty of the accident, being convicted of manslaughter (unintentional), but the penalty of 2 years and 8 months in prison was converted to 2,000 minimum wages (R$1,874,000.00 at today's value) to the family of the victims and community service.
 The decision, available on the website of the Superior Court of Justice, on Friday (April 30, 2010), puts an end to the legal battle waged since 2002 between the family of Luis Antonio Nunes Acetto and the singer Renner Reis.
 The decision confirms the first instance sentence that condemned Renner to pay compensation for material and hedonic damages at very relevant levels.
 Renner was sentenced to pay 2 thousand minimum wages plus 1% interest per month.
 The outcome of the case, besides being a response to the victim's family, is legally an innovation of the Judiciary regarding the level of compensation for violent death by carelessness in traffic.
 Given the violence of the accident, the public exposure of the family's grief and suffering, and Renner's conduct after the accident, the compensation was fixed at an amount four times higher than the value established by the current common law of the Courts.
 After the expert examination, it was found that, at the moment of impact, the car driven by Renner was traveling at a speed of almost 100 miles per hour.
 Although he has already been summoned to pay, Renner has not yet expressed the possibility of spontaneously complying with the decision.

+Death of Rick Sollo

+Rick Sollo went missing on 21 September 2026 when the helicopter he was travelling on disappeared in the state of Santa Catarina.
+According to the Brazilian Air Force (FAB), the aircraft took off from Porto Belo bound for São Joaquim but never reached its destination.
+Authorities immediately launched a search and rescue operation involving helicopters, a specialized aircraft, drones, and ground teams.
+Rick was traveling with businessman and speaker Bruno Avelar, as well as the pilot and other occupants.
+On 22 September 2026, a crew of the Santa Catarina fire department located the helicopter crash site and found the dead bodies of all its occupants, including Rick.

 Renner in politics

-In 2010 Renner ran for senator for Goiás for the Progressive Party (PP), a position for which he was invited to run by the former governor of the state, Alcides Rodrigues (PP).
+In 2010 Renner ran for senator of Goiás for the Progressive Party (PP), a position for which he was invited to run by the former governor of the state, Alcides Rodrigues (PP).
 He was part of the Goiás on the Right Track coalition, led by then candidate for governor Vanderlan Cardoso (PR).
 A few weeks before the elections, Renner gave up his candidacy for personal reasons.
 Even though he dropped out, Renner received 76,410 votes.